sjcockell/mmb8052/practicals/practical_01.md

 ### Deleting Files

 All the commands we've looked at so far create files (and directories), however, sometimes it is necessary to delete things too.
-The command for removing files is `rm` amd again, the simplest way of using it is with a single argument - the file to be deleted.
+The command for removing files is `rm` and again, the simplest way of using it is with a single argument - the file to be deleted.

 Unlike the operating systems you may be used to, there is no request for confirmation when you issue the `rm` command - the file will be immediately removed from the file system (it also doesn't go into any sort of recoverable "Trash" folder).
 For this reason, `rm` should be treated with caution - especially when used with the `-r` option (which like `cp` is used to "recursively" act on all the files in a directory, including the directory itself).
 If you do want to be prompted for confirmation before deleting a file, you can add the `-i` option to your `rm` command.